shyam334/hadoop-dns-check/README.md

-# hadoop-dns-check
+# hadoop dns check

 A cleaner implemenation `shyam334/hadoop-dns-checker` in scala. (which is a fork from `sujee/hadoop-dns-checker`)

 Hadoop is very picky about DNS.
 Usually it uses java `InetAddress` api's for it.
 But there are also places where `JNDI` is used for reverse lookup.
-(I was bit by a 'behaviour' in HBase with it).
+(I was bit by a 'behaviour' of HBase with it).

 This is meant to be a small utility to quickly diaganose how DNS would work in hadoop/java.